 Federal trustees must comply with NEPA, 42 U.S.C. § 4321 et seq., its regulations, 40 C.F.R. § 1500 et seq., and agency specific NEPA procedures when proposing restoration projects.
-The NEPA analysis associated with this integrated OPA/NEPA document is being prepared using the 2020 Council on Environmental Quality (CEQ) NEPA Regulations.
 NEPA requires federal agencies to consider the potential environmental impacts of planned actions.

 DOI is the lead federal Trustee for preparing this Phase V.4 RP/SEA pursuant to NEPA (40 CFR § 1501.5).
 The other federal and state Trustees of the FL TIG are acting as cooperating agencies for the purposes of compliance with NEPA in the development of this document (40 CFR §1501.6 and 1508.5).
-Each federal cooperating agency will review the analysis for adequacy in meeting the standards set forth in its own NEPA implementing procedures and subsequently adopt the NEPA analysis, if appropriate (40 CFR
+Each federal cooperating agency reviewed the analysis for adequacy in meeting the standards set forth in its own